Gerry Healy

-Thomas Gerard Healy (3 December 1913 – 14 December 1989) was a political activist, a co-founder of the International Committee of the Fourth International and the leader of the Socialist Labour League and later the Workers Revolutionary Party.
+Thomas Gerard Healy (3 December 1913 – 14 December 1989) was an Irish-born British political activist, a co-founder of the International Committee of the Fourth International and the leader of the Socialist Labour League and later the Workers Revolutionary Party.

 Early career

 Born in Ballybane, Galway, Ireland, to Michael Healy, a farmer, and Margaret Mary Rabbitte, Gerry Healy emigrated to Britain and worked as a ship radio operator at the age of 14.
 He soon joined the Communist Party of Great Britain, but then left to join the Trotskyist Militant Group in 1937.
 He then left to become one of the founders of the Workers International League, led by Ted Grant, Jock Haston and Ralph Lee.

 Healy's period in the WIL was difficult and he threatened to resign several times and was actually expelled and readmitted.
 He was in the group when it fused with the Revolutionary Socialist League to form the Revolutionary Communist Party but grew closer to the leadership of the Fourth International, effectively the leadership of the American Socialist Workers Party, and their representative in Britain, Sam Gordon.
 They encouraged Healy to form a faction and to take that group into the Labour Party.
 In 1950, he was rewarded as the RCP voted to dissolve itself into his faction which became known as The Club.